ash-project/ash/documentation/topics/resources/embedded-resources.md

 # Embedded Resources

 Embedded resources are stored as maps in attributes of other resources.
 They are great for storing structured data, and support a whole range of useful features that resources support.
-For example, you can have calculations, validations, policies and even relationships on embedded resources.Here is an example of a simple embedded resource:
+For example, you can have calculations, validations, policies and even relationships on embedded resources.
+Here is an example of a simple embedded resource:

 ```elixir
 defmodule MyApp.Profile do